macropin/django-registration/docs/index.rst

-.. django-registration-redux documentation master file, created by sphinx-quickstart on Mon Jun 22 02:57:42 2009.
+.. django-registration-redux documentation main file, created by sphinx-quickstart on Mon Jun 22 02:57:42 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.